desht/ModularRouters/README.md

 ### Description

-Modular Routers is a Forge mod which adds one block: the Item Router, and several routing modules and upgrades.
-The Item Router has a single-slot buffer to hold items, and does nothing by itself, other than to execute (in order) any modules installed in it.
+Modular Routers is a Forge mod which adds one block: the Modular Router, and several routing modules and upgrades.
+The Modular Router has a single-slot buffer to hold items, and does nothing by itself, other than to execute (in order) any modules installed in it.
 These modules define the behaviour - moving items around, pulling from adjacent inventories, placing/dropping items & blocks in the world, etc.